Telomelonia/classification-of-material/README.md

 # Classification of material - Whether Conductor or Insulator
-This is Material Informatics Project which can be used classification of any material(depends what query is run) into Insulator or Conductor It uses naive bayes for classification.
+This is Material Informatics Project which can be used for classification of any material(depends what query is run) into Insulator or Conductor.
+It uses naive bayes for classification.

-### Flowchart:
+## Flowchart:
 ![alt text](https://github.com/Telomelonia/classification-of-material/blob/main/Untitled%20Diagram.drawio%20(3).png)

-### Installation:
+## Installation:

 To run this notebook interactively: